xdiegors/xdiegors/README.md

-Hi, I'm Diego 👋
+Hi, I'm Diego
 ======================
-I'm a .NET developer.
+I'm a .NET developer focused on web development with ASP.NET.

 ### Skills